-To facilitate a smooth transition, the CHE selects College Process Ambassadors to guide others in their journey to higher education.
+To facilitate a smooth transition, the South Carolina Commission on Higher Education selects College Process Ambassadors to guide others in their journey to higher education.
 The students are high school seniors, expecting to graduate by the end of the academic year with postsecondary educational plans.

 The Ambassadors highlight college application and success resources to support the upcoming class of high school graduates and college students.
 They actively assist others via community outreach and they also participate in and promote events related to College Application Month, College Goal SC, and College Decision Month.